mrballistic/ableton-helpbot/memory-bank/activeContext.md

 - **Context Display**: Currently showing source context on demand, considering better integration

 ### Technical Considerations
-- **Memory Management**: Monitoring memory usage during initial PDF processing
+- **LocalAI Requirements**: Monitoring hardware requirements for running GPT-4o locally
+- **ChromaDB Server**: Need to ensure ChromaDB server is running before application start
-- **Model Consistency**: Ensuring embeddings and generation use consistent models
+- **Embedding Consistency**: Ensuring embeddings and generation use compatible models
-- **Processing Pipeline**: Optimizing the chunking strategy for better context retention
+- **Vector Migration**: Plan for migrating existing HNSWLib vectors to ChromaDB format
+- **LocalAI Model Path**: Ensuring correct configuration of model paths in LocalAI setup

 ## Open Questions
-- How to handle very large PDF collections efficiently?
-- What's the optimal chunk size and overlap for Ableton documentation?
+- What's the optimal configuration for ChromaDB with our document collection?
+- How to handle local setup of multiple dependent services (Node.js, LocalAI, ChromaDB)?
-- Should we implement a feedback mechanism for incorrect answers?
+- Should we implement a fallback mechanism if GPT-4o Local is unavailable?
-- How to handle document updates when new Ableton versions are released?
+- How to effectively reset/rebuild the ChromaDB collection when needed?

 ## Current Environment
-- Development on macOS using Node.js and Python
+- Development on macOS using Node.js v20 LTS
 - Testing with Ableton Live 12 Manual PDF
-- Using Mistral model via Ollama for local processing
+- Using GPT-4o Local via LocalAI (successfully configured) for local processing
+- Using ChromaDB for vector storage